 George Town has its own unique charm and is a popular starting point for tourists on the island.
-Most people come here to explore its lantern lines lanes, take pictures alongside its impressive street art, awe over the architecture or eat the huge array of local food.
+Most people come here to explore its lantern lit lanes, take pictures alongside its impressive street art, awe over the architecture or eat the huge array of local food.
 It’s known to be the food and culture capital of Malaysia, so there’s lots to see, do and eat.

 This article will take you on a guided tour through its 3 distinct quarters and show you why it captivates travellers from around the world.